 “Some people see problems- I see solutions for those problems,” says Rincon, referring to the challenges of starting a business.
 “It took some people time to see and understand my vision for a retail store that is also a lifestyle store and a socially aware business.”

 Rincon’s business model has always been to build a successful brand while simultaneously making a positive impact to its local community and economy.

-Rincon jokes about not running his business as the ideal for-profit business, but rather tends to run it as a non-profit venture, by investing most of its profit back into the community in and contributes time and resources to local schools, and by organizing & funding art, music and recreation events around Montana.
+Rincon jokes about not running his business as the ideal for-profit business, but rather tends to run it as a non-profit venture.
+He invests most of its profit back into the community, contributing time and resources to local schools, and by organizing and funding art, music and recreation events around Montana.

 While maintaining its stance on supporting the community, fourOsix has indeed made a name for itself.
-While stopped at a stoplight in Montana it wouldn’t be uncommon to find the fourOsix logo on nearly every other vehicle.
-Due to the success of its own brand fourOsix recently began doing their own on-site screen printing which allows customers the opportunity to customize their favorite fourOsix branded clothing.
+While stopped at a stoplight in Montana it’s not uncommon to find the fourOsix logo on nearly every other vehicle.
+Due to the success of its own brand, fourOsix recently began doing their own on-site screen printing, which allows customers the opportunity to customize their favorite fourOsix branded clothing.

-Rincon has had a great year, after being named SBA’s Montana Young Entrepreneur of the Year, he was selected to participate in an exclusive event at the White House called Champions of Change.
-This program highlights stories and examples of citizens across the country that represent President Obama’s vision of out-innovating, out-educating, and out-building the rest of the world through effective projects and initiatives that move their communities forward.
+In 2011, Rincon was named SBA’s Montana Young Entrepreneur of the Year and was selected to participate in an exclusive event at the White House called Champions of Change.
+This program highlighted stories and examples of citizens across the country that represented President Obama’s vision of out-innovating, out-educating, and out-building the rest of the world through effective projects and initiatives that move their communities forward.